 - Sift all the dry ingredients at least 2 times.

-- Make a well in the centre and add all the wet ingredients.
+- Make a well in the center and add all the wet ingredients.

-- Knead the dough.
-Knead it for 8-10 minutes by the clock, till smooth. ( See Notes 1 to 4)
+- Knead the dough for 8-10 minutes by the clock, until smooth. ( See Notes 1 to 4)

 - While the dough is rising you prepare the filling.

 - Grate boiled and cooled potatoes.
 Ensure that there are no lumps in it.
 (See Notes 6 & 7)

 - Add spices to the grated potatoes and mix properly.
 You may keep it in refrigerator till use.If keeping in the refrigerator then do not add salt.
 Add salt only at the time of preparing kulchas.
 This is because salt may loosen the potatoes if added much before.

 - When the dough has risen, knead it for 30 to 40 seconds.

 - Divide the dough into 15-16 parts and make balls.